kawright/kris-wright-reads/notes/foucault_histsex1.md

 # Notes: Foucault, Michel - The History of Sexuality, Volume 1: An Introduction

-Michel Foucault
+---

+## Book Information

-The History of Sexuality, Volume 1: An Introduction
+- TITLE: The History of Sexuality, Volume 1: An Introduction

+- AUTHOR: Michel Foucault

-Translated By Robert Hurley
+- TRANSLATOR: Robert Hurley

-Vintage Books Edition March 1990
+- EDITION: Vintage Books Edition March 1990

-Originally Published 1976
+- YEAR OF 1ST PUBLICATION: 1976

 ## Part 1: We "Other Victorians"